 Another type of hybrid is a long-term care annuity, which provides long-term care insurance at a multiple of the initial investment amount.
 The investment grows tax-free at a fixed rate of return, and, if used for long-term care expenses, gains will be received income tax-free.
 If you qualify for long-term care benefits, the long-term care coverage would draw down both the account value and the long-term care pool.
 Once your account value has been exhausted, the insurer would provide the remaining long-term care pool benefits, which is effectively the insurance component of the policy.

-However, today's interest-rate environment has made it challenging for insurers to provide annuities with long-term care coverage.
-So, it's important to note that these products have yet to gain any significant traction in the market and, as a result, may not be available through your insurance company.
+However, today's interest-rate environment has made it challenging for insurers to provide annuities with long-term care coverage, so it's important to note these products have yet to gain any significant traction in the market.
+As a result, they may not be available through your insurance company.

 If you do use your qualified retirement accounts, such as your 401(k) or IRA, there may be tax ramifications for withdrawals.